 Check out from our self catering cottage in Cornwall was at 10am, so we got straight on the road and headed over to Falmouth to explore this popular Cornish town.

-The obvious place to visit in Falmouth is the National Maritime Museum, and if you are on holiday in Cornwall with kids I don’t think you will be disappointed.
+The obvious place to visit in Falmouth is the National Maritime Museum, and if you are looking for where to go in Cornwall I don’t think you will be disappointed.
 This museum is so hands on, that the kids will love it.
 I also think you will all enjoy the stunning views over Falmouth Harbour from the Lookout Tower.

 The Olde House had everything we needed for the final 2 nights of our Cornwall break, with excellent indoor and outdoor play facilities and a wonderful new indoor pool and spa.
 The best part was being able to see the lambs being born, and the girls loved being able to visit the sheds to feed and cuddle them whenever they wanted.

-Our self catering farm stay was a real high to end our Cornwall holiday on, and we came away with so many happy memories to look back on.
-I think what made this Cornwall holiday such a success was how we got to explore the area.
+Our self catering farm stay was a real high to end our Cornwall road trip on, and we came away with so many happy memories to look back on.
+I think what made this trip to Cornwall such a success was how we got to explore so much of the area.

-Moving around meant we always had something new to look forward to.
-There was never a point where we felt we had seen and done everything, which I think really made our holiday.
-I can strongly recommend choosing a few places to stay if you are planning a Cornwall holiday, so that you can truly explore what this beautiful county has to offer.
+Moving around Cornwall meant we always had something new to look forward to.
+There was never a point where we felt we had seen and done everything.
+I can strongly recommend choosing a few places to stay if you are planning a Cornwall road trip, so that you can truly explore what this beautiful county has to offer.
 If you need some more ideas for places to stay in Cornwall for your next road trip, we really enjoyed Actually Mummy’s review of Piran Meadows Resort in Newquay.

-For more information to help you plan your Cornwall holiday you might find the following websites and resources helpful:
+For more information to help you plan your Cornwall travel you might find the following websites and resources helpful:

-We would like to thank all the partners who helped us to make this UK travel post possible and for contributing to help with planning the perfect Cornwall holiday.
-If you decide to follow this itinerary or visit any of the places mentioned in this post, please do let us know in the comments below.
+We would like to thank all the partners who helped us to make this Cornwall road trip possible and for contributing with ideas for where to go and what to see in Cornwall.
+If you decide to follow this Cornwall guide or visit any of the places mentioned in this post, please do let us know in the comments below.

 Know someone who would enjoy this post?
 Please do share it with your friends and followers, as it would literally make my day.

-This post was created after an arranged press trip to Cornwall and features partners who provided complimentary accommodation, attractions and restaurant reviews to be featured.
+This post was created after an arranged press trip and features partners who provided complimentary accommodation, attractions and restaurant reviews to be featured in our Cornwall road trip.